gulshankumarpatlekonverge/GIT-Course/README.md

 git push --set-upstream origin [branch_name] : to publish the branch in github or to set upstream with the main branch. we can use --set-upstream or -u in the command.

+# pull merge file

+git diff [branch_name] : to know the commited changes in the branch.

+git merge [branch_name] : to merge the specific changes into the current one.

+git pull / git pull origin main : to pull the updated code from the main branch or merged code.

 # Welcome to GitHub Course Repository

 thank you and visit again for more information.